brimdata/zq/scripts/super-cmd-perf/README.md

 1. **(AWS only)** Instance SSD is formatted and required tools & data platforms tools are downloaded/installed
 2. Test data is downloaded and loaded into needed storage formats
 3. Queries are executed on all data platforms

+The scripts only run with ClickHouse's [beta JSON type](https://clickhouse.com/blog/a-new-powerful-json-data-type-for-clickhouse) on AWS because when we attempted to load data to this type on our Macbooks that have 16 GB of RAM it consistently failed with a "too many open files" error.

 As the benchmarks may take a long time to run, the use of [`screen`](https://www.gnu.org/software/screen/) or a similar "detachable" terminal tool is recommended in case your remote